 RA is a systemic autoimmune disease of unknown etiology.
-Both genetic and environmental factors are suggested to contribute to RA pathogenesis .
-Epstein-Barr virus was proposed as an environmental triggerof RA.It causes massive polyclonal expansion of resting lymphocytes and becomes latent within memory B cells for the lifetime of the host.
-Thisstudy aimed to investigate the association between EBV and RA via measuring EBV-VCA IgM and IgG in RA patients compared with healthy controls.

-Our study showed a highly significant rate and associated OR of positive EBV-VCA IgM and IgGin RA patients than in healthy controls.
-Several studies have shown elevation of EBVantibodies in RA patients than healthy controls.
+Both genetic and environmental factors are suggested to contribute to RA pathogenesis^{1,15}.
+Epstein-Barr virus was proposed as an environmental trigger of RA.
+It causes massive polyclonal expansion of resting lymphocytes and becomes latent within memory B cells for the lifetime of the host16.
+Current study showed a highly significant rate and associated OR of positive EBV-VCA IgM and IgG in RA patients than in healthy controls.
+Several studies have shown elevation of EBV antibodies in RA patients than healthy controls^{14,17,18}.
 So far, there is no decisive theory to explain how EBV is involved in RA pathogenesis.
-However, several representative hypotheses on the possible mechanisms of EBV's involvement in autoimmune diseases are described.
-One mechanism by which EBV can trigger RA is molecular mimicry.
-Studies found antibodies against EBV-encodedproteins cross-react with RA-specific proteins.
-This finding supports the molecular mimicry hypothesis in RA pathogenesis either by influencing T cell receptor recognition of the HLA 'shared epitope' or through production of autoantibodies against joint antigens.
-Molecular mimicry between a major EBV epitope and severalautoantigens might contribute to a breakdown of tolerance and autoimmunity in patients with RA.
+However, several representative hypotheses on the possible mechanisms of EBV's involvement in autoimmune diseases are described19.
+One mechanism by which EBV can trigger RA is molecular mimicry20.
+Studies found antibodies against EB-encoded proteins cross-react with RA-specific proteins^{7,11,21}.
+This finding supports the molecular mimicry hypothesis in RA pathogenesis either by influencing T cell receptor recognition of the HLA 'shared epitope'6.
+Molecular mimicry between a major EBV epitope and several autoantigens might contribute to a breakdown of tolerance and autoimmunity in patients with RA22.
+It hypothesizes that in patients with certain autoimmune diseases, EBV infects auto reactive

-Another possible mechanism is through autoreactive B cellstheory.
-It hypothesizes that in patients with certain autoimmune diseases, EBV infects autoreactive B cells leading to autoantibodies production.
-Third mechanism is through the mistaken-self theory.
-EBV-infected B cells together with closely located activated T cells have been demonstrated in the synovial lesions of $RA^{25, 26}$ .
+B cells leading to auto antibodies production 23,24 .
+Third mechanism is through the mistaken-self theory 25,26 .
+EBV-infected B cells together with closely located activated T cells have been demonstrated in the synovial lesions of RA^{27,28}.